Gegenbauer/CatSpy/README.md

 - `Esc`: If the search panel is open and focused, close the search panel
 - `Enter`: If the search panel is open and focused, search for the next match
 - `Shift + Enter`: If the search panel is open and focused, search for the previous match
-- `Ctrl + G`: Open the "Go to Line" dialog and jump to the first log entry with a line number greater than or equal to the input
+- `Ctrl + G`: Open the `Go to Line` dialog and jump to the first log entry with a line number greater than or equal to the input

+#### Log Bookmarks
+- `Ctrl + B`: Add a bookmark to the selected logs
+- `Delete`: Remove the bookmark from the selected logs

 ## Build and Run
 ### Environment